seasonedchaos/seasonedchaos.github.io/_posts/2024-06-12-Feast-Your-Eyes-On-The-North-American-Multi-Model-Ensemble.md

 When displayed in probabilistic format, NMME forecasts become highly useful on S2S timescales.
 Due to the combination of all the models and their ensembles, the likelihood of a given condition such as temperature being above, below, or near normal conditions becomes much more [reliable](https://journals.ametsoc.org/view/journals/clim/29/8/jcli-d-14-00862.1.xml#fig8).
 S2S forecasts such as these help with [emergency management and risk reduction, public health awareness, agriculture, the energy sector, and water resource management](https://journals.ametsoc.org/view/journals/clim/29/8/jcli-d-14-00862.1.xml#fig8).
 <br><br>
 <iframe src="{{ '/assets/img/nmme_prob_forecast_all_var.html' | relative_url }}" width="100%" height=600></iframe>
-<br><sub><i>NMME probability forecast of above-, below-, and near-normal conditions for July 2024.
+<br><sub><i>NMME probability forecast of above-, below-, and near-normal conditions for different months initialized start of June.
+Click through tabs at top for different variables (SST, surface temperature, precipitation) or use slider to see forecasts valid for different months.
 NOTE: If you're on a mobile device, this dynamic plot looks better if you turn your phone horizontal.</i></sub>
 <br><br>
 Will below average precipitation impact the tomato crop and, consequently, Grandma’s ziti?
 Will above average temperatures bring heat that makes us sweat like we're in a sit-down with the Don?
 <br><br>